marcteys/okyp/README.md

 ### Notes

 * The best way to be prescise is to use the index of each hands.
-* Okyp detect automatically when you try to create a point near an other point.
+* Okyp automatically detect when you try to create a point near an other point.
 It is better to have a precise closed shape.
 You can increase or decreate this value by modifing the variable `proxVal` at line //insert line here.

 ## Dependancies

 * LeapJS - used to get the data from the leap motion controller.
 * ThreeJS - Powerfull JS library, a standard to develop real-time 3D applications in web browsers.

 ## TODO

-* 3D ui
-* Camera from to view is actually bottom view I think
 * better hand insertion in the scene - follow the camera position/rotation (ex "cube" obj in the scene )